setilab/ansible-playbooks/README.md

-# ansible playbooks repo for vRA IaaS provisioning
+# ansible playbooks repo for vRA provisioning with Ansible CM